Caution! Avoid contact with coolant on clothing or vehicle paintwork. Otherwise, rinse the surface with plenty of water.

 Check the condition of the radiator and heater hoses, as well as the reliability of their fastening with clamps.
 Replace damaged hoses and clamps.

-Fill the radiator to the base of the neck, then add coolant to the expansion tank to the bottom mark.
+Fill the radiator to the base of the neck, then add coolant to the expansion tank up to the lower mark.

-Start the engine and warm it up to normal operating temperature, then at idle add coolant to the maximum level.
+Start the engine and warm it up to normal operating temperature, then add coolant to the maximum level while idling.
 Install the reservoir and radiator caps.

-While driving, carefully monitor the coolant level and cooling system hoses for the first few kilometers.
-Tighten hose clamps and/or add coolant as needed.
+During your trip, carefully monitor the coolant level and cooling system hoses for the first few kilometers.
+Tighten hose clamps and/or add coolant as necessary.